FKammerer45/botnet_detection/README.md

 ## About the Project

-This tool is designed to analyze network traffic passing through the machine it runs on.
-To effectively monitor network devices (e.g., IoT devices, other computers), you can:
+This tool analyzes network traffic on the machine it runs on.
+Typical deployments:

-1.  **Set up an Access Point (AP) on your PC**: Use your operating system's built-in features (e.g., Windows Mobile Hotspot) to create an AP.
-Connect your target devices to this AP.
-All traffic from these devices will then route through your PC.
+1. **PC as Access Point (AP)**: Use Windows Mobile Hotspot or similar; connect target devices so their traffic passes through your PC.
-2.  **Use a Network Tap or Port Mirroring**: For more comprehensive network visibility, configure a managed switch or router to mirror traffic from specific ports (or the entire network) to the network interface of the PC running this tool.
+2. **Port Mirroring/TAP**: Mirror switch/router traffic to the PC running this tool.

-This setup allows the tool to capture and analyze traffic, helping to identify suspicious patterns and potential threats.
+3. **Local Inspection**: Run on a workstation/server to monitor local traffic (requires admin/root and Npcap on Windows).

+The app captures traffic (Scapy), applies multiple detections, scores each IP, and provides a Tkinter GUI to review and drill into threats.

 ## Prerequisites